mfractor/mfractor.github.io/docs/installation-and-setup.md

 MFractor comes in both a free and a paid version.
 The free version of MFractor

-To use MFractor, you need activate it using your email address; this will enable the free version of MFractor only.
+To use MFractor, you need to activate it using your email address; this will enable the free version of MFractor only.
 To

 First things first, **close the Extension Manager**.
-There is a known bug that blocks the email entry field from receiving keyboard when the Extension Manager is open.
-It's a pain and we are working on fixing this.
+There is a known bug that blocks the email entry field from receiving keyboard when the Extension Manager is open

-To activate MFractor, enter you email and then click **Activate**.
+To activate MFractor, enter your email and then click **Activate**.

 ![activation dialog](img/setup/mfractor-activation-dialog.png)